 Understanding Ethernet Cable Length Limits: Why 75 Feet is Just Right

-What does this mean for you?
-It means that for common network speeds like Gigabit Ethernet (1 Gbps) or even 10 Gigabit Ethernet (10 Gbps) with the right cable type, a 75-foot Ethernet cable should deliver its full rated performance without any noticeable speed loss due to length alone.
+This means that for common network speeds like Gigabit Ethernet (1 Gbps) or even 10 Gigabit Ethernet (10 Gbps) with the right cable type, a 75-foot Ethernet cable should deliver its full rated performance without any noticeable speed loss due to length alone.
 The standards are designed with signal integrity in mind, ensuring that data packets travel reliably over these distances.

 Choosing the Right Category for Your 75-Foot Run